cloudcr0w/serverless-project/DEVLOG.md

 # 🛠 DEVLOG – Serverless Task Manager

 This document tracks key development steps, decisions, and technical improvements made throughout the project.
+It will be developed until I said so ;-)

 ---